The South African dealer register

 What should I do if I suspect my diamond is fake?

-Take it to an independent GIA-trained gemmologist or to ProDiam for free verification.
+Take it to an independent GIA-trained gemmologist or a reputable dealer for verification.
 They will run the full verification stack and confirm or deny.
 If the stone is fake or substituted, get a written report which can support insurance, recovery, or legal action.

 Is cubic zirconia ever sold as diamond in SA?